a-soong/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something I learnt was using music blocks and how simple it was to use and program them into the micro:bit.

-This experiment could be the basis of a real world application such as an electronic instrument or musical toy.
+This experiment could be the basis of a real world application such as an electronic instrument or musical toy (did someone say the b meowsic keyboard?).